johnalison/WorkingPhilosophy/WorkingPhilosophy.md

        > Feeling Strong emotions

        > Is your ego getting involved?
-(Jealosy a big sign of ego!)
+(Jealousy a big sign of ego!)

        > Chaos that your getting swept up into
    - To detach, consciously send signals to you body: Lift head/chip up.
 Scan room from left to right.
 Breath.
    - Gives you perspective/space to think.
    - Important to detach, see yourself in wider context.
 What are you doing ?
-Waht are you feeling?
+What are you feeling?
    - Detachment provides position to make good/effective decisions
-   - Whole challenge is recognizing/remmebering when to detach.
+   - Whole challenge is recognizing/remembering when to detach.
    - Dont walk around detached all the time.
 Need cues/clues to detach
    - How to detach:
-      > Relinquish Reaction by simply noticiing
+      > Relinquish Reaction by simply noticing
       > Hard.
 Simple not easy.
 Drop all the second and higher order processing of inputs.
-      > And jsut notice them as they are.
+      > And just notice them as they are.
 Can detect bugs (biases) in the lower-level processing of stimuli.

 - "Leader on the front lines is always right".
 Even if what they are saying seems counter-intuitive, there is some truth to their lived experience.